ppetiii/iski-batch-converter/README.md

 # iski-batch-converter

 Convert iSki Tracker tracks to gpx files.
+This way you can import them to Slopes, Ski Tracks, Strava etc.

 Usage:
 1. Find your tracks on: https://iski.cc/en/community/tracks